HeroicHedgehog/dnd-api/README.md

 ```

 ## /newItem
-Given a character ID it will return all character information
+Given all information it will create a new item
 ```
 {
     characterID: int